Zhu Wen -- Destructor of Fabulous City and Terminator of the Tang Dynasty in the History of China

 Zhu Wen (852 -- 912) was born into an impoverished family and was disliked by nearly all his relatives.
 He didn’t like farm works and joined a peasant rebel army during an uprising, soon was appointed to a high position as a general.

-Later he betrayed that army and surrendered to the Empire Tang, because he felt his army was going to lose soon anyway.
+Later he betrayed that army and surrendered to the Empire Tang, because he felt his army was going to fail soon anyway.

 Soon the current emperor Li Ye was imprisoned by some eunuchs, and many warlords were angry and wanted to save their emperor.

-Consequently, Zhu Wen led his army slaughtered those eunuchs and took Ye under his own control.
+Consequently, Zhu Wen led his army slaughtered those eunuchs and took Ye under his control.

 Destroying of the Fabulous Capital City